Kale's Best Friends: The Companion Plants That Will Help Your Kale Thrive

 5 different images of companion kale from Pinterest:

-• Kale and tomatoes: Kale and tomatoes are a classic companion plant combination.
+- Kale and tomatoes: Kale and tomatoes are a classic companion plant combination.
 The kale shades the soil around the tomatoes, which helps to keep it cool and moist.
 The tomatoes, in turn, provide the kale with nitrogen.
-Image of Kale and tomatoes companion plant

-• Kale and carrots: Kale and carrots are another good companion plant combination.
+- Kale and carrots: Kale and carrots are another good companion plant combination.
 The kale helps to deter pests from the carrots, and the carrots help to improve the flavor of the kale.
-Image of Kale and carrots companion plant

-• Kale and beans: Kale and beans are a great way to use vertical space in your garden.
+- Kale and beans: Kale and beans are a great way to use vertical space in your garden.
 The kale grows tall, while the beans grow upwards, so they don't compete for space.
 The beans also provide nitrogen for the kale.
-Image of Kale and beans companion plant

-• Kale and spinach: Kale and spinach are both cool-weather crops, so they can be planted together in the spring or fall.
+- Kale and spinach: Kale and spinach are both cool-weather crops, so they can be planted together in the spring or fall.
 They also have similar nutrient requirements, so they can thrive in the same soil.
-Image of Kale and spinach companion plant

-• Kale and chives: Kale and chives are both insect-repelling plants, so they can help to protect each other from pests.
+- Kale and chives: Kale and chives are both insect-repelling plants, so they can help to protect each other from pests.
 The chives also add flavor to the kale, and the kale provides shade for the chives.
-Image of Kale and chives companion plant

 Post a Comment for "Kale's Best Friends: The Companion Plants That Will Help Your Kale Thrive"